tonimelisma/mail/ARCHITECTURE.md

 * **Modularity:** Maintain a well-defined, modular codebase for better maintainability, scalability, and testability.
-* **Data Transparency & Control:** Provide clear feedback on synchronization status, errors, and offer users reasonable control over data caching (including configurable size limits and accurate accounting of message bodies and attachments) and offline behavior.
+* **Data Transparency & Control:** Provide clear feedback on synchronization status, errors, and offer users reasonable control over data caching (including configurable size limits, download preferences for message bodies and attachments, and accurate accounting of their sizes) and offline behavior.

 ### **1.3.
 Key Technologies**